-All piles shall be excavated to a stratum of adequate capacity to sustain the imposed loadings shown on the Drawings and the socket length shall not be less than that shown on the Drawings without specific approval of the Designer.
-All excavated material shall be disposed of in accordance with the environmental plan.
+All piles shall be excavated to a stratum of adequate capacity to sustain the imposed loadings including moment capacity shown on the Standard Drawings and shall penetrate the founding strata not less than the distance shown on the Standard Drawings.

-When the liner is at its anticipated toe level and the strata immediately below are considered by the Contractor to be self-supporting and not liable to water inflow, the excavation may proceed to the approved founding level.
-If, upon attaining this level the liner is not sealed or if during subsequent operation, there is an influx of material into the excavation, the liner shall be re-driven until a new seal or stable sides are achieved.
+When the liner is at its anticipated terminal level and the strata immediately below are considered by the Contractor to be self-supporting and not liable to water inflow, the excavation may proceed to the approved founding level.
+If, during this operation, there is an influx of material into the excavation, the liner shall be re-driven until a new seal or stable sides occur.
 Payment in such circumstances shall be limited to the direct consequence of lengthening the liner / socket.
 No additional cost shall be ascribed to the Principal in regards to "setting up to redrive" or similar work items.

 Piles may be bored or excavated under water but both inspections and concreting must generally be undertaken in the dry.
-If wet excavation methods are used, the Contractor must take steps to seal the liner from water ingress prior to inspection and concreting.
+If wet excavation methods are used the Contractor must take steps to seal the liner from water ingress prior to inspection and concreting.